 4. Typings

-In the above code, we can see, createdDate
+In the above code, we can see, our createdDate

 Also, you can restrict the value of any field in advance, so that a field can have only these values, like this: